hackclub/blot/drawing-thing-v2/ASSEMBLY.md

 <img src="https://user-images.githubusercontent.com/72365100/234363972-a0a3c322-8e71-47a4-a7cb-5f4a7fcf7508.JPG" width="200" /> <img src="https://user-images.githubusercontent.com/72365100/234364196-861787f1-bf1c-4c5b-84fe-e2e836f52a3a.JPG" width="200" />

 - Attach the v-wheels to the carriage.
-  - Use a 35mm M5 screw a v-wheel and 6mm spacer between the v-wheel and the carriage.
+  - Use a 35mm M5 screw, a v-wheel, and 6mm spacer between the v-wheel and the carriage.
   - Repeat for all 8 wheels.
   - If the screw appears to barely touch the nut, you can pull the nut deeper into the nut trap by threading a screw through the nut.